Sadako 3D 2

-Sadako 3D 2 (貞子3D2) is a 2013 Japanese supernatural horror film directed by Tsutomu Hanabusa and the sequel to 2012's Sadako 3D and the final installment in the Rasen timeline.
+Sadako 3D 2 (貞子3D2) is a 2013 Japanese supernatural horror film directed by Tsutomu Hanabusa and the sequel to 2012's Sadako 3D and was the final installment in the Rasen timeline until Sadako DX in 2022.

 Plot

 Takanori Andō (Kōji Seto) is waiting while Akane Ayukawa is giving birth to their daughter.
 Seiji Kashiwada's landlord sitting in a garden reads Kashiwada's letters and mutters that the girl is born.
-Another woman is accessing her laptop in her room when her husband calls her; she is suddenly possessed by a force from her laptop who forces her to commit suicide by stabbing her eye with a knife.
+Another woman is accessing her laptop in her room when her husband calls her; she is suddenly possessed by a force from her laptop that forces her to commit suicide by stabbing her eye with a knife.

 Five years after the events of the previous film, Takanori and Akane's daughter, Nagi (Kokoro Hirasawa) is cared for by Takanori's younger sister, Fuko (Miori Takimoto); Takanori himself is now working at Asakawa General Hospital since Akane's death by childbirth, distancing himself from Fuko and Nagi as he blames Nagi for Akane's death.

-Fuko is certain that something is wrong with Nagi, as she distances herself from her friends, likes to draw strange imagery, and is always present near people who committed suicide.
+Fuko is certain that something is wrong with Nagi, as she distances herself from her friends, likes to draw strange imagery, and is always present near people who commit suicide.
 She consults with her psychiatrist, Dr. Fumika Kamimura (Itsumi Osawa), but she only states that Fuko's anxiety comes from the fact that she has not moved from her mother's suicide years ago, whose death she could not prevent.
 While playing at a park, one of Nagi's friends, Yuna, teases her about Akane's death.
 Moments later, she is found dead in the nearby river.
-Fuko becomes even more anxious as more deaths start to occur, from Nagi's babysitter to a train full of people, which Nagi had foreshadowed in her drawings she drew during her psychological test with Dr. Kamimura.
+Fuko becomes even more anxious as more deaths start to occur, from Nagi's babysitter to a train full of people, which Nagi had foreshadowed in the drawings she drew during her psychological test with Dr. Kamimura.
 She also says that Dr. Kamimura, as well as everyone else, will die.

 Detective Mitsugi Kakiuchi (Takeshi Onishi) is assigned to investigate the case.
 He questions Detective Yugo Koiso (Ryosei Tayama), who is disabled following his own investigations of a similar case five years before.
 Koiso tells Kakiuchi that the suicides are linked to Sadako Yamamura, who almost possessed Akane as her vessel so she might be reborn in the world.
 Seconds later, a force pushes Koiso's wheelchair through a set of stairs to his death.

 Kakiuchi finds the security camera recording before the train accident and spots Nagi looking at the camera.
 He tries to question Takanori about Nagi and Akane, but he refuses to disclose anything other than Akane's death.
 As he hurries up ahead, he accidentally drops his trash bags, revealing bundles of black hair.
-While Fuko is cleaning Takanori's room, she finds a locked up wardrobe that contains a photo of Takanori, Akane, and baby Nagi, as well as several letters for Takanori from Seiji Kashiwada asking Nagi's well-being.
+While Fuko is cleaning Takanori's room, she finds a locked-up wardrobe that contains a photo of Takanori, Akane, and baby Nagi, as well as several letters for Takanori from Seiji Kashiwada asking about Nagi's well-being.